Committee

 (he/him)

 Balakrishnan Raghavan is an accomplished musician, researcher, and educator.
-He is a doctoral student in cross-cultural musicology at the University of California Santa Cruz.
-Bala's work focuses on oral traditions of music across the Indian subcontinent, with an emphasis on the politics of spirituality, sacred songs, South Asian performing traditions, mystical traditions, caste, gender, and sexuality.
-He is a STEM-trained computer science engineer as an undergraduate, and an Arts/Humanities/Social Science trained doctoral student.
-Bala trained for over twenty years in traditional vocal music, including a two-year-long immersive discipleship with South Indian Classical musician Dr.R.Vedavalli and fifteenth-century mystic poet-saint Kabir's philosophy and songs from Shri.Prahlad Tipaniya.
-With over ten years of interdisciplinary performance experience, he attempts to re-imagine the many ways of looking at traditional music from India, centering the marginalized experience at the intersection of song, immigration, race, gender, personal narrative, transnational experience, and performance.
+They are a doctoral candidate in Cross-Cultural Musicology with a designated emphasis in Feminist Studies and a Graduate Pedagogy Fellow at the University of California, Santa Cruz.
+Bala's work focuses on oral traditions of music across the Indian subcontinent, with an emphasis on politics, aesthetics, spirituality, sexuality, caste, and South Asian performing traditions.
+As a performer, Bala has toured extensively across India, the UK, and the USA, and as a scholar, he has presented regularly at the annual conferences of the Society for Ethnomusicology, the Association for Asian Studies, and the South Asia Conference in Madison, in addition to multiple university guest lectures.
+With over ten years of interdisciplinary performance experience, he attempts to re-imagine the many ways of looking at traditional music from India, centering the marginalized experience at the intersection of song, poetry, sexuality, and personal narrative.

 Kimberley Watson